adriancaprini/BluetoothProjectProposal-/index.md

 ### January 15, 2018
 * I worked on my PowerPoint for my presentation and posted the file on my blog.
-* Gathered all my parts I needed for the presentation that I was going to present this week.
+* Gathered all my parts I needed for the presentation that presented this week.

 ### January 8, 2018
 Progress Report: